-Robertson's comments would be considered as promoting terrorism in many of the world's democratic countries.
-The Bush administration was quick to say it did not share Robertson's views.
-State Department spokesperson Sean McCormack called Robertson's remarks "inappropriate", but did not condemn them.
-This suggests, perhaps, that the White House secretly thinks that Mr. Chavez is a problem for the USA.
-Defence Secretary Donald Rumsfeld said the comments were harmless and that: "Private citizens say all kinds of things all the time."
+Robertson's comments would be deemed as inciting violence and terrorism in many of the world's democratic countries.
+The Bush administration was quick to distance itself from its influential backer.
+State Department spokesperson Sean McCormack called Robertson's remarks "inappropriate", but stopped short of condemning them.
+This perhaps indicates a pervasive but unspoken White House sentiment that Mr. Chavez is a rogue leader.
+Defence Secretary Donald Rumsfeld also failed to denounce Robertson's remarks, saying: "Private citizens say all kinds of things all the time."
+Mr. Rumsfeld added America neither takes part in nor condones political assassination because it is "against the law".